 - Open your Google Account.
 You might need to sign in.

-- Under "Security," select Signing in to Google.
+- In the "Security" section, select Signing in to Google.

 - Choose Password.
 You might need to sign in again.